 A flat tire.
 A dead battery.
 Keys locked inside.
 Air conditioning is broke.
 You name it there are countless things that can go wrong with your car.

 As it turns out, my car died under the perfect circumstances.
-I don’t just mean that it could’ve been worse – because it could have – imagine a car dying midwinter in Buffalo!
+I don’t just mean that it could’ve been worse – because it could have – imagine a car dying in the middle of a Buffalo winter!
 What I mean is that my car needed to not start.
 Yes, I am disappointed I couldn’t make it to my friend’s party, but I gained a lesson I have needed to relearn: sometimes you need to be stopped in your tracks to appreciate what is around you.

 Not only was I able to take advantage of my situation by being stuck with friends, but I was also able to find a new appreciation for my dad.
 Of course, it seems whenever an issue happens with my car, my dad is the first person I call.
 Most likely because he happens to harp on me about it – oil changes, tire rotations, etc.

-My dad and I are two kings in the same castle – stepping on each other’s toes almost everyday.
+My dad and I are two kings in the same castle – stepping on each other’s toes almost every day.
 But when push comes to shove, or when you get stuck with a lifeless car, I have a newfound understanding of how my parents come through for me when I need it.
 And this understanding just wasn’t about car troubles, but about how supportive my parents have been especially when times are much tougher than a broken-down car.

-So my car wouldn’t start and I’m thankful to God for it because it gave me the time to get stuck, the world to stop for a couple hours and for me to appreciate the people and the things that matter most.
+So my car wouldn’t start and I’m thankful to God for it because it gave me the time to get stuck.
+When the world stops for a couple hours, you really do appreciate the people and the things that matter most.